thunderpoot/isogloss/README.md

 }
 ```

-Language names are normalised, allowing for case-insensitive and accent-insensitive matching when searching:
+Language names are normalised, allowing for case–insensitive and accent–insensitive matching when searching:

 ```
 $ isogloss/isogloss.py -n espanol